Drake's Game of Thrones shout-out

 Video

-The Canadian rapper praised a character while picking up one of his 12 Billboard Music Awards.
+The Canadian rapper praised a character while picking up one of his 12 Billboard Music Awards on Wednesday night.

 -